cosmos/cosmos-sdk/UPGRADING.md

 #### Module Basics

 Previously, the `ModuleBasics` was a global variable that was used to register all modules's `AppModuleBasic` implementation.
-The global variable has been removed and the `ModuleBasics` can be now created from the `ModuleManager`.
+The global variable has been removed and the basic module manager can be now created from the module manager.

-For supplying different app module implementation simply pass them via `depinject.Supply` in the main `AppConfig`:
+This is automatically done for depinject users, however for supplying different app module implementation, pass them via `depinject.Supply` in the main `AppConfig` (`app_config.go`):

 ```go
 depinject.Supply(